 Each student participant is assigned an internal academic mentor/adviser in the School of Education and an external personal and professional mentor from the Real Men Are Teachers Advisory Board.
 The mentor provides the participant with formal and informal insights on the profession from the perspective of a successful and veteran practitioner.

-The Real Men Are Teachers advisory board consisting of strategically selected individuals from the campus and surrounding professional community who are passionate about the program’s mission to diversify the classroom by recruiting prospective African American male teachers.
+The Real Men Are Teachers advisory board consisting of strategically selected individuals from the campus and surrounding professional community who are passionate about the program’s mission to diversify the classroom by recruiting prospective male teachers from underrepresented populations.
 The membership of the Advisory Board will include, principals, assistant principals, curriculum specialists, superintendents, elected officials and members from the faith community and the business sector.
 The Board’s major responsibility will be to help guide and direct the program, promote its merits throughout the community and provide mentorship to its participants.

 This program is available only to residents of South Carolina who are attending college for the purpose of becoming certified teachers employed in the state's school system in areas of critical need as defined by the State Board of Education.
 For loan recipients who become certified and teach in an area of critical need, the loan shall be canceled at the rate of 20% for each full year of teaching, up to 100%.
 Loan recipients who do not become certified and/or do not teach in an area of critical need shall be responsible for repaying the entire amount of loan funds borrowed plus interest.